Selective serotonin reuptake inhibitors (SSRIs) are a widely used type of antidepressant.

 If you take an SSRI for 4 to 6 weeks without feeling any benefit, speak to your GP or mental health specialist.
 They may recommend increasing your dose or trying an alternative antidepressant.

-A course of treatment usually lasts for at least 6 months, although longer courses are sometimes recommended and some people with recurrent problems may be advised to take them indefinitely.
+A course of treatment usually continues for at least 6 months after you feel better, although longer courses are sometimes recommended and some people with recurrent problems may be advised to take them indefinitely.

 Things to consider